earthly/website/blog/_posts/2023-05-08-error-handling-in-python.md

  - Error Handling
  - Debugging
  - Exceptions
-excerpt: "Learn how to handle errors in Python with this comprehensive article.
-From syntax errors to runtime errors, you'll discover how to use the `try-except` block, raise custom exceptions, and implement best practices for error handling."
+excerpt: Learn how to handle errors in Python with this comprehensive article.
+From syntax errors to runtime errors, you'll discover how to use the `try-except` block, raise custom exceptions, and implement best practices for error handling.
 ---

 Error handling is a critical aspect of programming, and it involves detecting and resolving errors that occur during program execution.
 Python is a high-level programming language that provides built-in features and libraries for error handling, making it easier for developers to detect and handle errors in their programs.
 In Python, errors can occur due to dynamic typing and a lack of compile-time checks, making it even more important to properly handle exceptions.